avohq/adobe-inspector/README.md

 ---

-## 🔗 Setting Up a Rule in Adobe Launch
+## 🔗 Setting Up a Rule in Adobe Tags

-To track schemas, you need to configure a **rule** in Adobe Launch for supported data layers:
+To track schemas, you need to configure a **rule** in Adobe Tags for supported data layers:

 ### Supported Data Layers